msu-sparta/PuReMD/README.md

 # Introduction

 This repository contains the development version of the **Pu**ReMD **Re**active **M**olecular **D**ynamics (PuReMD) project.
-PuReMD is an open-source highly performant range-limited atomic-level molecular dynamics code which implements the reactive force field (ReaxFF) method coupled with a global atomic charge model.
-Supported charge models include charge equilibration, electronegativity equilization, and atom-condensed Kohn-Sham approximated to second order.
+PuReMD is an open-source, highly performant, range-limited atomic-level molecular dynamics code which implements the reactive force field (ReaxFF) method coupled with a global atomic charge model for accurate electrostatics.
+Supported dynamic charge models include charge equilibration (QEq), electronegativity equilization (EE), and atom-condensed Kohn-Sham approximated to second order (ACKS2).

 # Build Instructions

 ## User

-To build, the following versions of software are required:
+To build, the following software dependencies are required:

 - GNU make
 - C compiler with support for the c11 standard or newer and optionally OpenMP v4.0+ (shared-memory code)